Elohim00/Elohimanalyst/README.md

 - Providing actionable insights and recommendations based on the analysis.

 ### Data Sources
-The data used in this project is sourced from Blinkit's sales and customer feedback databases.
+The data used in this project is sourced from Blinkit's sales and customer feedback databases and can be downloaded [here](https://github.com/Elohim00/Elohimanalyst/raw/PROJECT/BlinkIT%20Grocery%20Data%20(1).xlsx).
  The data includes:
 - Sales transaction records.
 - Product details and categories.
 - Outlet information (size, location, type).